rijksuniversiteit-groningen/docker-cds/docs/source/papers/statistics/GeneNetTools/GeneNetTools.rst

 ******

-If you want to use the original ``GeneNetTools`` source code or install the R package, visit the main author's `Github repository
+If you want to use the original ``GeneNetTools`` source code or install the R package, visit the main author's `GitHub repository
 <https://github.com/V-Bernal/GeneNetTools>`_.